Rub21/osm-obj-counter/example/README.md

-# Getting base map  for each estae of Peru
+# Getting base map  for each estate of Peru

 Let's get a PBF file of Peru form : http://download.geofabrik.de